 Asbestos exposure can cause two types of cancer: mesothelioma and lung cancer.
 The two diseases have overlapping symptoms, take decades to develop and are easily misdiagnosed.
 Asbestos is the primary cause of mesothelioma and increases the risk for lung cancer.

-Despite the similar characteristics, mesothelioma and lung cancer impact the lungs in different ways.
+Despite the similar characteristics, the lungs are impacted in different ways when comparing mesothelioma vs lung cancer.
 Mesothelioma damages the lining surrounding the lungs (called the pleura), while lung cancer damages the lung tissue itself.
 Each type of cancer requires individualized treatment.

 Find Out if you Qualify